eander462/blog/_posts/2022-05-23-Setting-Up-Working-Monitors-On-Ubuntu.md

 ## Conclusion

 Here we are at the end of our troubleshooting journey, and whirlwind tour of various linux features.
 You are now prepared to go out and be a hacker by delving into the depths of you linux OS.
-My hope is you take away from this blog that linux is complicated, especially for beginners, but the only way to solve your problems is to experiment.
+My hope is you take away from this blog that linux is complicated, especially for beginners.
+The only way to solve your problems is to experiment.
 You're (probably) not going to hurt your computer, and even if you do its fairly easy to reload from a prior backup.
-Don't let the newness scare you, just give it a go and try it out!
+Don't let the novelty scare you, just give it a go and try it out!